 Jens has a new burst of confidence after the speed-dating event.
-He is sure that all three women he met were totally into him.
+He is sure that all three girls liked him a lot.

-Now he has to decide which of the ladies he likes best.
+Now he has to decide which of the ladies he wants to take on a real date.
 Who is the most intelligent?
 Who is the strongest?
 And above all (for Jens), who is the richest?

 Before we hear Jens's decision, we need to learn how make comparisons in German.